NVComputing/nvcomputingsite/resources/acsl.md

 programming question so that you can improve your skills.
 We will also hold CodeForces "contests" within our team.

+If you're new to CodeForces and you want to practice on your own, great!
+If you click on 'PROBLEMSET' at the top, you can sort the problems based on difficulty through a few ways. `A` are the easier problems whereas `C` is harder; however, this by itself isn't a very good difficulty indicator.
+Instead, you can click on the lightning symbol to sort by rating (higher rating = harder) or on the checkmark symbol to sort by how many other people were able to solve the problem (so if more people were able to solve a problem, chances are the problem is relatively easier).

+Some other good places to practice programming are: LeetCode, HackerRank, and CodeSignal.
+There are also a few other contests (check out the "Schedule" tab at the top of this website) that we highly recommend you attend; some of the contests have more difficult problems, but feel free to challenge yourself a bit.

 ## What to Keep In Mind

 - Don't forget the [general tips](/resources/tips) that apply to all code you write.
 Also, make sure your code [is efficient](/resources/efficiency).